Quick Answer

 Do I need to close my UK pension to retire in Cyprus?

-No. UK pensions (including SIPP and workplace pensions) can remain in the UK while you live in Cyprus.
+No, you don't need to close your UK pension to retire in Cyprus.
+UK pensions including SIPPs and workplace pensions can remain in the UK while you live in Cyprus.
 UK pension income received in Cyprus is taxable under Cyprus income tax rules, not Non-Dom rules.
-However, the first β¬19,500 of total income is tax-free, which means a modest pension may attract little or no Cyprus tax.
+The first €19,500 of total income is tax-free, so a modest pension may attract little or no Cyprus tax.

 Can I keep my EU health card (EHIC) in Cyprus?